rainrisa/telegraf-file-sharing/README.md

 Currently it lacks some features like:

-- Broadcast, I haven't tried to broadcast yet so I still have to find out what type of errors might be triggered.
-Because unlike Pyrogram, Telegraf doesn't have any custom error types
 - No customisable, currently you are still required to edit the code directly in order to customize

 ## Usage